SFDO-Community-Sprints/edc-trailblazers/README.md

 ## Trailblazer Group or Slack Channel Link (access required)
 https://salesforce.enterprise.slack.com/archives/C07PL3SEVJ5

-## How to Contribute:
-- Review the existing documentation
-- Way 2.
-- Way 3.

 ## Project Resources and Documentation
 The current documentation related to this can be found in documents and videos in https://drive.google.com/drive/folders/1OJEtCXvbQNkcnF8y2A6XlY-LYgp2NbkO